websightful/django-paddle-subscriptions-docs/src/customization.md

 ]
 ```

 To find your Public IP address, google for "what's my ip".
-Note that public IPs change every 2 weeks.
+Note that the public IP of a router changes every 2 weeks.

 Then in the templates of use the `request.show_paddle_subscriptions` to check whether the pricing widget needs to be included: